arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ```

-The `ip(192, 168, 1, 1)` is the IP address assigned to Modbus TCP Master Opta™.
-The Internet Protocol properties can be changed to your preference.
-It is important to have the `subnet` defined to your computer's subnet to have Opta™ devices work in the same network.
+The `ip(192, 168, 1, 1)` represents the IP address of the Modbus TCP Master Opta™.
+The Internet Protocol properties can be adjusted as required, but ensuring the `subnet` matches your computer's is crucial.

-The client Opta™ in this tutorial's example will use status LEDs and relays.
-The status LEDs need to be defined with variables of your choice.
-For this example, it uses `LED1` to `LED4` designations for corresponding status LEDs.
+The client Opta™ employs status LEDs and relays in this tutorial's example.
+The status LEDs can be defined with variables of your choice.
+For this example, it could use `LED1` to `LED4` designations for corresponding status LEDs.

-To use `relay_1` and `LED1` variables for the relay and status LED 1, these variables are defined under the 'Local IO Mapping' tab found within 'Relay Outputs' and 'LED Outputs'.
-Otherwise, the program compilation will result in an error because it cannot find its designations.
+For instance, to use the `relay_1` and `LED1` variables for the first relay and status LED respectively, these variables must be defined under the 'Local IO Mapping' tab within 'Relay Outputs' and 'LED Outputs'.
+If omitted, program compilation will produce an error due to unrecognized designations.

 The following image shows how it should look within the PLC IDE interface:

 ![Arduino PLC IDE - Opta™ Master Status LED Table](assets/opta_plcide_client_ledSet.svg)

 The relays also require designations to be able to call later in the main PLC code.
-The following image shows the relay table with assigned variable names:
+A table with designated variable names for relays is shown below:

 ![Arduino PLC IDE - Opta™ Master Relay Table](assets/opta_plcide_client_relaySet.svg)

-The following main program will be used to retrieve the counter data and control status LEDs with corresponding relays, confirming successful communication using Modbus TCP.
+The main program below will be used to fetch counter data, control status LEDs, and manage corresponding relays.
+A successful Modbus TCP communication will process previous tasks accordingly.

 ```arduino
 counter := counter_rec;